 For us, however, the experience was a disappointment.
 It was one of those moments everyone has sooner or later – you look forward to an experience based on the raves of others, and yours turns out to be totally different.
 At Deen’s we found the service poor, and the food not at all what we expected when we walked through the door.
 To tell you the truth, we sat there wondering whether we’d gone to the wrong restaurant.

 But before we left Savannah the following day, we decided to find another place for lunch before getting on the Interstate.
-I had remembered hearing about a low-key restaurant in an old boarding house, of all places, called Mrs. Wilkes Boarding House.
+I had remembered hearing about a low-key restaurant in an old boarding house, of all places, called Mrs. Wilkes Boarding House (it is also known as Mrs. Wilkes Dining Room).
 We made our way over to West Jones Street and waited in a long line made up of fellow travelers outside the door.

 Great Southern Home Cooking